 Benefits of UX Research

 You’re probably wondering what’s so great about user research.
-Let me tell you, there are plenty of benefits.
-For starters, when designers conduct their studies, they gain valuable insights into user expectations, behaviors, and preferences, allowing for designs that are easier to use and more intuitive.
+Let me tell you there are plenty of benefits that come from it.
+For starters, when designers conduct their studies, they gain valuable insights into user expectations, behaviors, and preferences.
+Allowing for designs that are easier to use and more intuitive.

 Another great thing about user research is that it can help researchers learn what to avoid when making their design accessible to all users.
 By understanding user needs and behaviors, researchers can identify any barriers arising from design choices.
 This ensures all users can easily engage with the product or service without difficulty or frustration.